bluesky66-dev/kibana/rfcs/text/0014_api_documentation.md

 - Start Date: 2020-12-21
 - RFC PR: (leave this empty)
-- HyperSec Kibana Issue: (leave this empty)
+- Kibana Issue: (leave this empty)
 - [POC PR](https://github.com/elastic/kibana/pull/86232)

 # Goal

-Automatically generate API documentation for every plugin that exposes a public API within HyperSec Kibana in order to help HyperSec Kibana plugin developers find and understand the services available to them.
+Automatically generate API documentation for every plugin that exposes a public API within Kibana in order to help Kibana plugin developers find and understand the services available to them.
 Automatic generation ensures the APIs are _always_ up to date.
 The system will make it easy to find
 APIs that are lacking documentation.